KozhaAkhmet/math-models/README.md

-This repository includes math examples with solution in some programming languages.
+This repository includes math examples with solutions in some programming languages.

 ## Rules are:
-- Only use standart libraries.
+- Only use standard libraries.
-- You can implement own function/library and use as part of the solution.
+- You can implement own function/library and use it as part of the solution.

 ## Current Directory Tree:
 ```